 3.1.
 Data description

-Crop statistics refer to the following types of annual data:
+The crop production statistics collected by Eurostat refer to the following types of annual data:

-The data are provided at national level.
-For some products regional figures (NUTS 1 or 2) are available too.
 The areas are expressed in 1 000 hectares, the harvested quantities in 1 000 tonnes and the yields in tonne/ha.
-The production and yield data are available in EU standard humidity (apro_cpsh) and in national humidity (apro_cpnh).
-The information concerns more than 100 crop products.
+The production and yield data are available in EU standard humidity (apro_cpsh1) and in national humidity (apro_cpnh1).
+The information concerns more than 100 crops.

 Regional metadata